 - We’ll continue to offer ‘Tap & Tinker’ sessions for girls aged 11 and under, bringing women working in STEM into the school environment to work with them for half a day.

-- We’ll maintain a very active presence on social media targeting girls, their parents and other stakeholders, to raise awareness of role models, news and best practice in this space.
+- We’ll maintain a very active presence on social media targeting girls, their parents and other stakeholders, to raise awareness of role models, news and best practices in this space.